musairul/express-ejs-bp-lite/README.md

 npm run dev
 ```

-6. Navigate to the location of the website
+6. Navigate to the location of the website (initially set to http://localhost:3000)